-1 Introduction
+1. Introduction

 The ability to converse is often considered a defining characteristic of intelligent behaviour.
-Human-machine dialogue therefore has great significance both academically and as a practical method of communicating with machines for commercial applications.
-Evidence for the latter can be found in the frequent use of Spoken Dialogue Systems (SDSs) in applications such as access to information and services, interaction with robots, playing games and providing customer support.
+Humanmachine dialogue therefore has great significance in the theory of artificial intelligence.
+Its importance is not only academic, as evidenced by its frequent use in industrial applications where spoken dialogue systems (SDSs) are already used to access information, interact with robots, make bookings, play games and provide customer support.
 Any improvement in the effectiveness of these systems would have far reaching implications.